 10 Ways To Stop Spamming and Start Selling

-Social media has become an invaluable tool brands use to expand their reach and boost sales.
-However, it’s the unfortunate case that many businesses on the platform use it to participate in outright spammy behavior and may not even realize it.
+Social media is an invaluable tool for brands to expand their reach and boost sales.
+However, many businesses publish spammy content on social media sites like Facebook, without realizing it.

 Spammy behavior is dangerous for social sellers.
-It can lose you customers, and it can land you in jail– Facebook Jail, that is.
+It can make your customers lose interest, drop your sales, the algorithm may even flag you as untrustworthy, and you might end up in Facebook Jail.

 1. Is this entertaining?